WalletWasabi/WasabiDoc/docs/using-wasabi/DeterministicBuild.md

 You can use the `Windows Subsystem for Linux` to verify all the packages in one go.
 Install the `.deb` package and extract the `tar.gz` and `.dmg` packages, then compare them with your build.

-After installing WSL, just type `wsl` in explorer where your downloaded and built packages are located.
+After installing Windows Subsystem for Linux, just type `wsl` in explorer where your downloaded and built packages are located.

 ![](/DeterministicBuildAll.png)